karolisw/hyperfetch/README.md

 # HyperFetch

 #### Prerequisistes
-Has been tested with Linux and MacOS with these prerequisites:
+The package has been successfully tested with Linux and MacOS.\
+However, these are the prerequisites:
 - pip==22.2.2
 - setuptools==64.0.3
 - swig==4.0.2
 - box2d-py==2.3.8

+NB: If you are able to install box2d-py==2.3.8 on your Windows computer, then the installation will likely succeed there as well.

 #### HyperFetch is a tool consisting of:
 - A [website](https://www.hyperfetch.online/) for fetching hyperparameters that are tuned by others